 It is a requirement under Rule 406(3)(a) of the Catalist Rules for first-time appointees on boards of public listed companies in Singapore to attend the prescribe training under Practice Note 4D of the Catalist Rules.
-Eddie Foo Toon Ee ("Mr. Foo") was appointed to the Board on 15 March 2024.
-As of the date of this statement, Mr. Foo has completed the necessary training on the roles and responsibilities of a director of a listed issuer as prescribed by the Singapore Exchange.
+Mr. Yek Boon Seng ("Mr. Yek") was appointed to the Board on 15 March 2025 and will be attending the necessary training on the roles and responsibilities of a director of a listed issuer as prescribed by the Singapore Exchange within one year from his appointment date.